 1. Permanent Parking Permit: Valid for a period of three (3) years, and renewable.

 2. Temporary Parking Permit: Valid for a period of one (1) month to twelve (12) months, and not renewable.
 Clients requiring an extension of their temporary parking permit must reapply.

 Parking Permit for Organizations

 Some organizations that regularly transport people with mobility impairments qualify for a parking permit for people with disabilities.
 The permit allows them to park in designated accessible parking zones when transporting people with disabilities.
-Download and complete the Parking Permit Application for Organizations and mail it to SPARC BC.
+Download and complete the and mail it to SPARC BC.